Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Turkish bread is well known in Ho Chi Minh City, many people also think that as a Turkish person like me, I should sell this dish.
 But I don't like selling salty dishes, I prefer selling these drinks.
 Before selling, I also spent time learning how to mix them," he shared.

-It all started in 2017, when Mr. Huseyin, who was working as a construction worker in Tunceli City, accidentally met Ms. Nguyen Thi Chung (48 years old, living in Ho Chi Minh City) through social networks.
+It all started in 2017, when Mr. Huseyin was working as a construction worker in Tunceli City and accidentally met Ms. Nguyen Thi Chung (48 years old, living in Ho Chi Minh City) through social networks.

-After a long time of texting and getting to know each other, because he found a common soul and personality, in 2019 he decided to go to Ho Chi Minh City to meet.
+After a long time of texting and getting to know each other, because he found a harmony in soul and personality, in 2019 he decided to go to Ho Chi Minh City to meet.
 Not long after, they got married and he decided to live in Vietnam.

-Turkish man became famous on social media recently with his sugarcane juice cart in Tan Phuc District
+The Turkish man who became famous on social media recently with his sugarcane juice cart in Tan Phuc District

 PHOTO: CAO AN BIEN

-After many years of living together, the wife said that what she values most about her husband's personality is his gentleness, diligence, and affection.
-The language difference does not affect their married life because they always understand, share, and sympathize with each other.
+After many years of living together, the wife said that what she appreciated most about her husband's personality was his gentleness, diligence, and affection.
+The language barrier did not affect their married life because they always understood, shared, and sympathized with each other.

-On the contrary, for the Turkish man, his wife is a thoughtful person who knows how to care for her husband.
-Thanks to his wife's love and support, life in Vietnam is not too difficult for him to adapt.
+On the contrary, for the Turkish man, his wife is a thoughtful person, who knows how to care for her husband.
+Thanks to the love and support from his wife, life in Vietnam is not too difficult for him to adapt.

-Ms. Chung said that the most memorable Tet holiday was probably the first one she and her husband celebrated in Vietnam.
+Mrs. Chung said the most memorable Tet was probably the first Tet she and her husband had in Vietnam.
 At that time, Mr. Huseyin was extremely excited to experience the Tet activities in Ho Chi Minh City.

 Every Tet holiday, the man often takes his wife to the pagoda.